hortonworks/cloudbreak/docs/gcp_cb_ui.md

 `Validate blueprint:` feature to validate or not the Ambari blueprint.
 By default is switched on.

-`Consul server count:` the number of Consul servers, by default is 3.

-`Ambari Repository config:` you can take the stack RPM's from a custom stack repository

 ## Next steps

 Congrats!
 Your cluster should now be up and running.
 To learn more about it we have some [interesting insights](insights.md) about Cloudbreak clusters.